This topic describes EXECUTE privileges.

 After a program starts to be executed, the next aspect of security is what privilege checks occur if the program attempts to perform an action on a database object.
 The actions include:

 - Reading or modifying table or view data

 - Creating, modifying, or deleting a database object such as a table, view, index, or sequence

 - Obtaining the current or next value from a sequence

-- Calling another program such as function, procedure, or package
+- Calling another program (a function, stored procedure, or package)

 On the database object, privileges that are allowed or disallowed for the user can protect each of these actions.